 I started in several months ago talking about a wealth tax, an ultra-millionaire's tax.

-So you're 50 millionth and first dollar, you gotta pay two cents and two cents on all of the dollars after that.
+You got to pay two cents and two cents on all of the dollars after that.

 And here's how the money works out.

-If we put that two cent wealth tax in place on the 75,000 largest fortunes in this country, two cents, we can do universal child care for every baby, zero to five, universal pre-K, universal college, and knock back the student loan debt burden for 95% of our students, and still have nearly a trillion dollars left over.
+If we put that two cent wealth tax in place on the 75,000 largest fortunes in this country, two cents, we can do universal child care for every baby zero to five, universal pre-K, universal college, and knock back the student loan debt burden for 95% of our students and still have nearly a trillion dollars left over.

-Part one is that we say uh that we are going to roll back student loan debt for about 95% of students who have debt.
+Part one is that we say that we are going to roll back student loan debt for about 95% of students who have debt.

 That's part one.

-And part two is to make sure that we never get in this mess again on student loan debt, and that is to make college universally available with free tuition and fees, and to put more money into Pell Grants so that students of color, so that our poorest students have real access to college, and that we put some real money into our historically black colleges and universities.
+And part two is to make sure that we never get in this mess again on student loan debt, and that is to make college universally available with free tuition and fees and to put more money into Pell Grants so that students of color, so that our poorest students have real access to college, and that we put some real money into our historically black colleges and universities.

 This is about opportunity for everyone.